flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 ```

-We also need to construct a post-processing function that will tell the optmizer how to post process the data from each of the `simulations` into a single objective.
+We also need to construct a post-processing function that will tell the optimizer how to post process the data from each of the `simulations` into a single objective.

 ```py